ShipuLoveMili/CVPR2022-AURL/README.md

-# CVPR2022-ZSVC
+# CVPR2022-AURL
-This is the code files for our CVPR2022 paper about Zero-shot video classification.
+This is the implementation of our AURL paper "Alignment-Uniformity aware Representation Learning for Zero-shot Video Classification".